SAM POTOLICCHIO – President, Preparing Global Leaders Foundation (PGLF)

 Dr. Sam Potolicchio is the President of Preparing Global Leaders Foundation, Director of Global and Custom Education at the McCourt School of Public Policy at Georgetown University, and Department Chairman and Distinguished Professor in Political and Social Communications at the School of Public Policy at the Russian Presidential Academy of National Economy and Public Administration (RANEPA).
 Potolicchio was named as one of “America’s Best Professors” by the Princeton Review, the only one in his field, and the Future Leader of American Higher Education by the Association of Colleges and Universities.
 Potolicchio has delivered lectures in over 70 countries including Oxford, Yale, Cambridge, Sorbonne, Brown, Dartmouth, and Warwick.
 Potolicchio is a senior adviser to high ranking officials around the globe and is currently the Academic Dean of a dual degree program on Global Governance and Leadership between the oldest university in Europe (Bologna) and the largest (RANEPA).
 He is a visiting professor at New York University and an official lecturer at the Library of Congress for OWLC, an international leadership program of the United States Congress.
 View Dr. Potolicchio's full bio on his PGLF faculty profile.

-SABRINA SA'ADEH – Program Director and Director of Admissions, Preparing Global Leaders Forum (PGLF)
+SABRINA SA'ADEH – Program Director and Communications Officer, Preparing Global Leaders Forum (PGLF)

 Sabrina Sa’adeh is a University lecturer who holds a Master’s degree in Marketing (Digital Marketing) and a Bachelors in Graphic Design and also runs her own business.
 Sabrina is Jordanian-Canadian and is proud to have acquired two different cultures to learn from.